 Always remember that it's never too late to learn how to cook at home.
 With just a few essential pieces of cooking equipment and some entry-level culinary techniques, you can start to produce high-quality food with a simple set of recipes and ingredients.
 Homecooking is not only cheaper than eating in restaurants all the time (and we mean, a lot cheaper!), but it can be healthier, tastier, and catered to your specific preferences.

-Grab your enamel Dutch oven, turn on the stovetop, and get ready to impress your friends and family with your homecooked meals!
+Grab your cast iron casserole dish, turn on the stovetop, and get ready to impress your friends and family with your homecooked meals!

 This should be common knowledge.
 Yes, anyone can teach themselves how to start cooking.
 You don't need to attend a French culinary school or be taught by a Michelin starred chef to learn cooking basics.
 All you need is an introductory understanding of simple cookery techniques and a willingness to get dirty in the kitchen!